s1mar/CSCI712---Assignment-0-Framework/readme.md

 ¤20 second animation
 ¤X position = 5t (t is time in sec)
 ¤Y position = 5t (t is time in sec)
-¤Z position = constant¤Rotation around Y axis = 18t (t is time in sec) –in degrees¤Rotation around X and Z axis = 0.
+¤Z position = constant
+¤Rotation around Y axis = 18t (t is time in sec) –in degrees
+¤Rotation around X and Z axis = 0.

 ## A note about the camera placement